Nez Perce County, Idaho

-Nez Perce County NEZZ-purse; is a county located in the U.S. state of Idaho.
+Nez Perce County (/nɛz ˈpɜːrs/ nez-_-PURS) is a county located in the U.S. state of Idaho.
 As of the 2020 United States census, the population was 42,090.
 The county seat is Lewiston.
 The county is named after the Native American Nez Perce tribe.
 Nez Perce County is part of the Lewiston, Idaho–WA Metropolitan Statistical Area.

 History

 Nez Perce County was originally organized in 1861, when the area was part of Washington Territory.
 It was reorganized in 1864 by the Idaho Territorial Legislature and was later subdivided into new counties.
 Rapid migration to the Palouse in the 1880s led to the formation of Latah County in 1888.
 Isolated from its county seat of Wallace in the Silver Valley, the southern portion of Shoshone County was annexed by Nez Perce County in 1904, then became Clearwater County in 1911.
 Lewis County was also formed from Nez Perce County in 1911.